Computer Hope

 Netmask length 8 16 24 32

-Counting out the bits in the binary conversion allows you to determine the netmask length.
-In the above example you have an example of a 32-bit address.
-However, this address is a broadcast address and does not allow any hosts (computers or other network devices) to be connected to it.
+Counting out the bits in the binary conversion lets you determine the netmask length.
+Above is an example of a 32-bit address.
+However, this address is a broadcast address and does not allow any hosts (computers or other network devices) to connect to it.

 Netmask: 255.
 255. 255.
 0